-In a demographic profile on South Asian Americans in Illinois, for example, education and income levels reveal a notable gender gap between South Asian American men and women.
+In its 2013 demographic profile on South Asian Americans in Illinois, for example, education and income levels reveal a notable gender gap between South Asian American men and women.
 South Asian American females in Illinois are about twice as likely as males to have less than a high school education.
 South Asian American men make around $52,137, while women make $42,240.
 While these inequities stem from a range of cultural, social, and economic factors, these statistics act as the necessary starting point to drive further analysis and influence social change on community and policy levels.

 In addition to unfair pay and educational access, women face additional struggles in the growing domestic workforce.
-Hundreds of thousands of domestic workers – most of whom are women – are excluded from many of the basic protections of labor laws, which include minimum wage, overtime, sick and vacation pay.
+Hundreds of thousands of domestic workers – most of whom are women – are excluded from many of the basic protections of labor laws, which include minimum wage, overtime, sick, and vacation pay.
 Many work without health care and do not earn enough to support their own families.
 To address this problem, SAAPRI signed on to the Domestic Worker Bill of Rights, which is currently pending before the Illinois legislature.
 Additional research and policy work is needed to find sustainable solutions, not only for workers but also the families that they serve, which include increasing numbers of seniors and people with disabilities.

 In extreme cases, domestic workers brought from other countries to work in the United States are indebted to the people that brought them here and expected to work no matter the conditions, leaving them inextricably stuck in sometimes dire situations with little access to outside help.
 This form of labor trafficking has been linked to several Asian communities.
 In fact, according to a 2010 U.S. Department of Justice Report on Trafficking, the majority of immigrant human trafficking victims in the United States are from Asia and the Pacific.
 SAAPRI is working with the International Organization for Adolescents in an attempt to fill the current gap in research, services, and outreach for Asian American victims of human trafficking.
 Read more about the Asian American Trafficking Outreach Project (AATOP) here.